IBM/GetStartedJava/README.md

 <!--Add a new Title and fill in the blanks -->
 # Get Started Using Liberty on IBM Cloud with your Java Applications
-In this Code Pattern, we will show you how to build Java applications using Liberty on IBM Cloud.
+In this Code Pattern, we will show you how to build Java applications using Liberty on IBM Cloud Platform.
+This journey leverages multiple services:
+* The Cloudant NoSQL service is used as a DB to hold _name_ entries submitted from the application
+* The Redis Cloud Service is used as a cache to help filter duplicates from the Cloudant DB

+This code pattern is designd for developers with an interest in creating Java applications using an open source platform such as IBM Eclipse Tools for Bluemix.

 When the reader has completed this Code Pattern, they will understand how to:

 * Set up a Liberty development environment
-* Deploy a java application locally and on IBM Cloud
+* Deploy a Java application locally and on IBM Cloud
-* Integrate an IBM Cloud DB service with a java application
+* Integrate an IBM Cloud DB service with a Java application

 <!--Remember to dump an image in this path-->
 ![](images/WithRedis.png)